 Your Trusted Confidant: How Business Owners Excel Through Executive Coaching

 © 2020-2022 Richard Chandler, MA, LPC, Masters in Psychotherapy, Licensed Professional Counselor.
-Business Consultant and Marriage Counselor
+Business Partners' Counselor

 Have you ever wondered how Executive Coaching could help boost your strategic leadership success?
 As an Executive Coach, I have years of experience working with leaders of manufacturing, distribution, and professional service businesses throughout Minnesota and the United States.
 I use Strategic Coaching to make a profound difference in my clients’ professional and personal lives.

 My Executive Coaching strategy helps my clients more clearly read situations and people and make more strategic decisions focusing on profit, growth, and long-term success.
 Applying a system to your leadership approach may lead to clearer thinking that advances your company’s vision.

 Developing a Strategic Plan with an Executive Coach May Be Your Key to Success